-The non-logical (but not illogical!) forms of representation, that seem to be involved in the original discovery processes and much current human reasoning about spatial structures and processes, seem to have used what I called "analogical" rather than "Fregean" forms of representation in Sloman 1971 and in chapter 7 of Sloman 1978 (not to be confused with representations that make use only of isomorphism).
+The non-logical (but not illogical!) forms of representation, that seem to be involved in the original geometric and topological discovery processes and much current human reasoning about spatial structures and processes, seem to have used what I called "analogical" rather than "Fregean" forms of representation in Sloman 1971 and in chapter 7 of Sloman 1978 (not to be confused with representations that make use only of isomorphism).

 Further examples of this essentially spatial rather than logical kind of